 Torrenting is an area where VPNs can often slip behind.
 Sometimes they decide to block P2P downloading for legal reasons.
-Sometimes they prefer to divert torrenters to a few servers in order to maintain high speeds for everyone else.
+Sometimes they prefer to divert torrenters to a few servers to maintain high speeds for everyone else.
 And even superfast, reliable VPNs can fail the torrenting test.
 Let’s see how PIA does.

 Is Private Internet Access torrent-friendly?

 On the PIA front page, the company focuses on its privacy protection, ability to beat censorship and filters, and ease of configuration.
 But torrenting is nowhere to be seen.
-That’s not uncommon with VPNs, who often allow torrenting but don’t make it a major selling point.
+That’s not uncommon with VPNs, which often allow torrenting but don’t make it a major selling point.

 But if you scroll down to the bottom of the page, you will see “P2P support” under the VPN’s list of features, and that’s an excellent sign.
 However, when you search the PIA “Knowledge Base,” there’s very little information about their policy on torrenting or about how to set it up for use with popular torrent clients properly (see below for our quick guides about Private Internet Access qBittorrent and uTorrent setups).